labordus/utilia/README.rst

 The *utilia* software distribution consists of two parts: a library of Python modules and a collection of scripts.

-The word *utilia* is Latin for *useful things*.
-(For those who care, it can be used as either an adjective or a noun in Latin.
-The noun is a neuter nominative or accusative plural from the third declension.
-It is shorter to say or type than *rebus utilibus*, which some might consider to be more proper.)

 Project Resources
 -----------------